OndrejOravec/BIMmanager_g_11/A5/README.md

 **My future for Advanced use of OpenBIM:**
 - *Are you likely to use OpenBIM tools in your professsional life in the next 10 years?:*

+Yes, absolutely.
+OpenBIM tools encompass some of the aspects of architectural engineering that I enjoy the most, especially their versatility across various topics.
+My first introduction to tools like Grasshopper and Rhino was during my bachelor’s fagprojekt (subject project), where I discovered my passion for parameterization.
+While it is complex, I find the idea of developing geometric scripts to aid the early design process fascinating.
+Such scripts can provide a rough, optimized geometry that architects can refine and build upon.

+This approach means we wouldn’t need to start from scratch every time but rather work from a geometrically informed base evaluated against specific parameters.
+I believe this can significantly enhance the design process.

+Even though I’m not the strongest coder, I’ve managed to make progress and improve my skills gradually.
+For instance, this semester marked my first experience with Blender, and I really appreciate its open-source nature.
+While Grasshopper requires a Rhino license, which can be a drawback, tools like Blender demonstrate the potential of accessible, powerful software.
+I’d be surprised if I didn’t incorporate OpenBIM in my future work.

 - *Are you likely to use OpenBIM tools in your thesis?:*

+I hope so, but it depends on the topic I choose and the supervisor I work with.
+I have broad interests, including acoustics, ventilation, and aspects of sustainability (although I find the process of conducting LCAs tedious, I enjoy the insights they provide).
+However, what truly fascinates me is optimizing the early design phase.
+Historically, buildings have often been designed without analytical tools until the later stages, but this is changing.
+We are beginning to integrate analysis into the modeling process, which I think is an incredible development.
+It enables us to create better buildings with more informed decisions from the outset.

+An idea I find particularly exciting involves a tool that allows designers to input project parameters—such as the number of rooms, building type, room types and sizes—and upload contextual data like surrounding buildings, trees, and the site’s layout.
+The tool could then generate hundreds of optimized building layouts with recommended room configurations, floorplans, and window placements.
+Designers could review the top 5–10 results and use them as inspiration or starting points for further refinement.
+While I’m not suggesting that architects are “guessing” during design, having this kind of engineering-guided framework early on could significantly improve the final outcome.

+To answer the question directly, working on something like this would be impossible without OpenBIM tools.
+Whether I pursue this exact idea or explore smaller-scale optimizations within another topic, OpenBIM will likely play a critical role in my thesis work.

 **Wrap up:**